relianoid/terraform-aws-relianoid-enterprise/README.md

-# RELIANOID Community Edition – AWS Terraform Deployment
+# RELIANOID Enterprise Edition – AWS Terraform Deployment

-This Terraform configuration deploys the **RELIANOID Community Edition** virtual machine from the AWS Marketplace using the official Marketplace AMI ID.
+This Terraform configuration deploys the **RELIANOID Enterprise Edition** virtual machine from the AWS Marketplace using the official Marketplace AMI ID.
 It automatically provisions:

 - VPC and Public Subnet
 - Internet Gateway and Route Table